 Multimodal Input

 Both Gemini and ChatGPT accept text, images, files, and voice.
-Gemini has a slight edge in video understanding β you can feed it a YouTube link and ask for a summary, and it handles this natively because, well, Google owns YouTube.
-I tested both with a 45-minute conference talk recording.
-Gemini gave me timestamped highlights.
-ChatGPT needed me to upload the transcript separately, which added an extra step but produced a more detailed written summary.
+Gemini has a slight edge in video understanding β€” you can feed it a YouTube link and ask for a summary, and it handles this natively because, well, Google owns YouTube.
+Users report that with a long talk recording, Gemini returns timestamped highlights directly, whereas ChatGPT generally needs the transcript uploaded separately β€” an extra step, though it often produces a more detailed written summary in return.

 Web Access and Research

 Gemini's web access is essentially Google Search under the hood, and it shows.
 For factual queries, current events, and data lookups, Gemini tends to surface fresher, better-sourced results.
 ChatGPT's browsing capability has improved significantly, but it still occasionally feels like a bolt-on rather than a native feature.
-If your primary use case is research, you might also want to look at how ChatGPT stacks up against Perplexity for research tasks β Perplexity takes a different approach entirely.
+If your primary use case is research, you might also want to look at how ChatGPT stacks up against Perplexity for research tasks β€” Perplexity takes a different approach entirely.

 Workspace and Productivity Integration

 This is Gemini's killer feature and it's not close.
 Gemini Advanced users can invoke AI directly inside Google Docs to draft, rewrite, and summarise.
 It works in Sheets for formula generation and data analysis.
 It drafts emails in Gmail with context from your previous threads.
-ChatGPT has no equivalent native integration with Google's suite β you'd need to copy-paste or use third-party connectors.
+That reach matters: Alphabet's Q4 2025 earnings put Google Workspace at more than 3 billion users and over 11 million paying customers, so for a huge slice of people Gemini lands inside tools they already open daily.
+ChatGPT has no equivalent native integration with Google's suite β€” you'd need to copy-paste or use third-party connectors.
 If you want to explore how AI fits into email workflows specifically, our roundup of the best AI email tools in 2026 covers the landscape beyond just these two.

 On the flip side, ChatGPT's plugin and GPT Store ecosystem is more mature.
-Custom GPTs let you build tailored assistants for specific tasks β I've got one that formats blog briefs to our house style, another that proofreads against AP style.
+Custom GPTs let you build tailored assistants for specific tasks β€” formatting blog briefs to a house style, proofreading against a style guide, and similar repeatable jobs.
 Gemini's "Gems" (custom instructions) are catching up but feel less flexible.

 Code Generation